Resonance Artist | Harpist | Composer

-Respects to the Djabugay traditional owners and other clans of the lands upon which I live, and acknowledgement to the sacred kinship of people and Country.
+Respects to the Djabugay traditional owners and other clans of the lands upon which I live.
+Acknowledgement to the sacred kinship of people and Country.

 Sonic Earth was a commissioned performance for Sanctuary, Fremantle Biennale' 2025, in association with NorthSite Gallery.